kushalsamant/kushalsamant.github.io/index.md

 ---
 layout: default
-title: Kushal Samant
+title: Page Title
-description: Architect, designer, and independent researcher
+description: One clear sentence about the page
 ---

 # Kushal Samant